Are you thinking of switching to WordPress?

 - Your gallery pages

-Here the things Squarespace will not allow you to automatically export:
+Here are the things Squarespace will not allow you to automatically export:

 - Product pages